New Barrackpore

 New Barrackpore is a city and a municipality of North 24 Parganas district in the Indian state of West Bengal.
-It is close to Kolkata & a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
+It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 Geography

 Location

 96% of the population of Barrackpore subdivision (partly presented in the map alongside, all places marked in the map are linked in the full screen map) lives in urban areas.
 In 2011, it had a density of population of 10,967 per km2.
 The subdivision has 16 municipalities and 24 census towns.
 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire Municipal area and thereafter ward-wise.

 Police station

-New Barrackpore police station is under Barrackpore Police Commissionerate which also has jurisdiction over New Barrackpore Municipal areas.
+New Barrackpore police station is under Barrackpore Police Commissionerate has jurisdiction over New Barrackpore Municipal areas.

 Demographics

 Population

 As per the 2011 Census of India, New Barrackpore had a total population of 76,846, of which 38,239 (50%) were males and 38,607 (50%) were females.
 Population below 6 years was 5,157.
 The total number of literates in New Barrackpore was 67,384 (93.99% of the population over 6 years).Hindus form almost 99% of the total population.